jankazil/hrrr-data/README.md

 - **`s3.py`**: Functions for interacting with the NOAA HRRR S3 bucket, including:
   - Listing available files via direct path matching or wildcard-style expressions
   - Downloading HRRR data files from S3 to a local directory
+  - Retrieving S3 object metadata (size, last modified, ETag, user-defined metadata, etc.) for a file within the NOAA HRRR S3 bucket

 - **`tools.py`**: Utilities for working with HRRR data in GRIB2 and netCDF formats, including:
   - Listing variables in GRIB2 files (`pygrib`)
   - Converting GRIB2 files to netCDF using `ncl_convert2nc`
   - Extracting selected variables from netCDF files using `xarray`
+  - Retrieving the metadata for a HRRR file in S3

 ## Dependencies